TristanRobitaille/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 This enables AutoTuner to easily support various tools and flows.
 AutoTuner also utilizes [METRICS2.1](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML) to capture PPA of individual search trials.
 With the abundant features of METRICS2.1, users can explore various reward functions that steer the flow autotuning to different PPA goals.

-AutoTuner provides two main functionalities as follows.
+AutoTuner provides the following main functionalities.
 * Automatic hyperparameter tuning framework for OpenROAD-flow-script (ORFS)
+* Automatic parameter and define tuning framework for Verilog design (top-level and package) for Design Space Exploration (DSE)
 * Parametric sweeping experiments for ORFS

 AutoTuner contains top-level Python script for ORFS, each of which implements a different search algorithm.
 Current supported search algorithms are as follows.
 * Random/Grid Search